 Methods include workshops, interviews with school leaders and classroom observations to understand local teaching conditions.

-The researchers will collaborate with leaders of participating schools, using representative transnational student scenarios that call for innovative school-based practical solutions.
+The researchers collaborate with leaders of participating schools, using realistic transnational student scenarios that call for innovative school-based practical solutions.
 School leaders explain how their school would respond in each case, taking into account their pedagogical stance, school context and any limitations.
 The project researchers also spend 3 days in participating TraMiS schools to develop a nuanced understanding of the school’s teaching conditions and approach.
 The main goal of the project is to use exemplary school settings to develop a compendium of effective pedagogical options under diverse circumstances.
-At the same time, participating schools will have the opportunity to exchange ideas with other school participants and learn from an international perspective.
+At the same time, participating schools have the opportunity to exchange ideas with other school participants and learn from an international perspective.

 In the Federal Republic of Germany, school policies were developped under the principle of return migration in the 1950s to 1970s, while today the principle of immigrant integration is guiding school policies: Newly arrived children and youth are addressed as immigrants who will stay for the rest of their lives in Germany.
 They are supposed to learn German quickly so that they can be transferred to regular school instruction in German that prepares for a life in Germany.